apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DataAssemble defines how to assemble data synchronized from external before starting the service for a new replica.
+<p>Defines the method to assemble data synchronized from external before starting the service for a new replica.
 This action is typically used when creating a new replica, such as:</p>
 <ul>
 <li>scale-out</li>